elad-bar/ha-shinobi/README.md

 _Support for new endpoint of video browser in Shinobi Video NVR will be introduced on December 1st 2022_

+#### Number

+Each number will have the name pattern - {Integration Title} {Sound / Motion} Event Duration, Defaults are 20 seconds for motion event, 10 seconds for sound event, Valid values are between 0 and 600 represents seconds.

 ## Events

 Any Shinobi Video NVR event from type `detector_trigger` will be sent as an HA event as well with the same payload